 A photographer walks past and snaps a series of Belle and Marie, making clucking sounds to get them to look at the camera.
 He does not even glance at the two women.

-When she gets home she remembers the article as she forks out mackerel into Marie’s food bowl, the smell of salt and brine lingering in the kitchen.
-Marie looks up at her with a look of complete desperation, like her organs will pack up and fail if Cath doesn’t put the bowl on the floor.
+When she gets home she remembers the article as she forks mackerel into Marie’s food bowl, the smell of salt and brine lingering in the kitchen.
+Marie looks up at her with an expression of complete desperation, like her organs will fail if she doesn’t put the bowl on the floor.

 Every time she thinks about it she hears the cracking of the shells between the wolves’ teeth, their heads bowed to clean out the soft flesh, and she gets a thought in her brain that she should open the nearest window and throw Marie straight out of it.